 Please click below for more information:

 We believe that parents are part of our team!
 Effective and ongoing communication between parents and staff is extremely important in providing quality care and wonderful experiences for children.
-Parents will receive a daily feedback sheet that includes eating, toileting, sleeping and other important information.
-Parents will also be able to access their child’s classroom website for pictures and additional classroom information and reminders.
+Parents will receive a daily report that includes routine habits such as eating, toileting, and sleeping.
+Parents will also be able to gain access to their child’s secure classroom website for pictures and additional school information and reminders.

 Infant seats, low tables and chairs are provided when eating.
 Babies are either held or sit in bouncy chairs when bottle‐fed until they are able to hold their own bottle.

 - Labeled and dated bottles (sippy cups should be brought in as children begin to use them)